High Output Management by Andy Grove

 The sports analogy

-No matter how well a team is structured, no matter how well managed, it will only perform as well as the individuals.
+Put another way, management is a team activity.
+No matter how well a team is structured, no matter how well it is managed, it will only perform as well as the individuals that make it up.

-For most of Western history, motivation was synonymous with the fear of punishment.
+For most of history, motivation was based on fear of punishment.
+If you didn't work hard, you didn't get paid.

-Esteem/recognition: The need to keep up with or emulate others is an authoritative source of motivation.
-It’s why we feel the pull to keep up with the Joneses; and
+Our need to keep up with or emulate others is what drives us at the esteem level.
+It's why we feel the pull to keep up with the Joneses.

-Self-actualization: “What I can be, I must be.”
-Once motivation comes from self-actualization, the drive to perform is limitless.
+The final level of Maslow's hierarchy is self-actualization.
+It stems from the personal realization that "what I can be, I must be".
+Once motivation is based on self-actualization, the drive to perform is limitless.

 Unlike other forms of motivation that extinguish once fulfilled, self-actualization can drive people to ever-higher performance levels.